Ugocode/Airbnb_singapore/README.md

 # Airbnb_singapore

-Kaggle project on the Airbnb of Singapore
+Kaggle project on the Airbnb of Singapore.

 ![](airbnb.jpg)